COMPSCI331-2021/lab-servlet/README.md

 ----------
 The purpose of this lab is to give you some practical experience with configuring and developing simple REST Web services.
 You will work with a servlet container, first directly with servlets and then with JAX-RS.

-Begin by forking this repository, then cloning your fork onto your local machine.
+You must first join a "group" on Canvas (details on the Assignment page for the lab).
+Then you will need to set up your teams.
+This process was described in the previous lab.

 Exercise One - Build the supplied Fibonacci Servlet application
 ----------

 The `lab-servlet-fibonacci` project contains a Web application that is implemented using a servlet.
+This exercise is just to see such an application in action.
+You should look at the source code (including the tests) and configuration files and confirm your understanding of what is going on.
+The only change you have to make is to the pom.xml file.

 The project includes:

 - `RabbitCounterServlet`, located in the `src/main/java` directory.
 This is a servlet that implements a REST Web service for manipulating numbers in the Fibonacci sequence.
 The servlet responds to HTTP GET requests to retrieve either a value at a particular position within the sequence, or all Fibonacci values known to the Web service.
 It responds to HTTP POST requests to generate and store values for specified positions within the sequence, and, for HTTP DELETE requests, it deletes the value at a specified sequence position.